 Most importantly, however, the means that God ordained to bring his elect to salvation is through the preaching of the gospel.
 The gospel must be preached to as many people as possible because nobody knows who the elect are; and the gospel must be offered sincerely and all the promises of God made known to the hearers; people must be urged, persuaded, pleaded with, to come to Christ in repentance and faith so that they might be saved; and that “whosoever will may come”.
 The elect are recognised when they demonstrate repentance and faith in the gospel.

-Jesus himself stated this when he said “All that the Father giveth me shall come to me [this is predestination]; and him that cometh to me I will in no wise cast out [this is the promise of salvation to the elect]” (Jn 6:37).
-Jesus continues: “And this is the Father’s will which hath sent me, that of all which he hath given me I should lose nothing, but should raise it up again at the last day [this is limited atonement].
-And this is the will of him that sent me, that every one which seeth the Son, and believeth on him, may have eternal life; and I will raise him up at the last day [this is the gospel]” (Jn 6:39-40).
+Jesus himself stated this when he said “All that the Father gives me will come to me [this is predestination]; and him who comes to me I will not cast out [this is the promise of salvation to the elect]” (Jn 6:37).
+Jesus continues: “and this is the will of him who sent me, that I should lose nothing of all he has given me, but raise it up at the last day [this is limited atonement].
+For this is the will of my Father, that everyone who sees the Son and believes in him should have eternal life; and I will raise him up at the last day [this is the gospel]” (Jn 6:39-40).